Table of Contents

-Plagiarism in any part of the IB is taken very seriously, and the EE is no exception.
+Plagiarism in any part of the IB is taken very seriously, and the Extended Essay is no exception.
 Your work must be totally original, and any sort of plagiarism is just not worth it.
 You will be caught and the consequences are severe.
 Citation is an important part of research in general.
 You should have high-quality sources that you document carefully in a bibliography.

 Do not save these tips for the last and start implementing them from the beginning, this will ensure more confidence in your writing.

 Frequently Asked Questions (FAQs)